Efelomon/popstream/README.md

 # Popstream
 A simple movie streaming platform built with PHP and Bootstrap.
 PopStream allows users to explore popular movies, watch trailers, view cast information, and manage a watchlist.
+It utilizes the TMDB API to provide up-to-date movie information.

 This project was designed as a beginner-level exploration of web development with a focus on clean and functional design.